-Tom is a retired US Army Colonel.
-During his Army career, he served in Korea with the 2nd Infantry Division, with NATO forces in Italy, and as a paratrooper with the US Army Special Operations Command, US Army Special Warfare Center and the XVIIIth Airborne Corp.
-As a JAG officer, he tried over 50 felony cases in Korea, Italy, and the United States.
+Tom is a retired colonel in the U.S. Army.
+He served with the 2nd Infantry Division in South Korea and with NATO forces in Italy, and as a paratrooper with the US Army Special Operations Command, US Army Special Warfare Center and the XVIIIth Airborne Corps.
+During his military career, he tried over 50 felony cases as a JAG officer in Korea, Italy, and the United States.
 Tom was recalled to active duty in 2004 as a war crimes prosecutor, and in 2009 as the Chief, Anti-Corruption, in Afghanistan.

 In 2011, Tom was appointed Co-Chair of the U.S. State Department’s Public Private Partnership for Justice Reform in Afghanistan.

 Prior to joining Umberg Zipser LLP, Tom was a partner at Manatt, Phelps & Phillips, LLP, and prior to that, the Orange County office managing partner at Morrison & Foerster, LLP.